 (A) The drug or other substance has a high potential for abuse.

 (B) The drug or other substance has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.

-- Abuse of Schedule II drugs may lead to severe psychological or physical dependence.
+(C) Abuse of the drug or other substances may lead to severe psychological or physical dependence.

-- Cocaine – Read our article on Nevada cocaine crimes
+- Cocaine – Read our article on cocaine crimes

-- OxyContin (oxycodone) – Read our article on Nevada OxyContin crimes
+- OxyContin (oxycodone) – Read our article on OxyContin crimes

 - Methadone-Intermediate, 4-cyano-2-dimethylamino-4,4-diphenyl butane

 - Pethidine-Intermediate-B, ethyl-4-phenylpiperidine-4-carboxylate